Book2009/FE-NOC/README.md

 </p>

-Our goal is to win the trophy back to our high school and place first in the international competition.
+Our goal is to develop a robot that work like a self-driving car with the dream of adjusting it with real-life car.
+In the future, we want to invent new thing and help our country and this is the first step.
+And by being here in the international stage we learned and develop a lot of things such as teamwork, creativity, and vision.
+We also wanted to make new friends from another country.
+And we will use the experinced we gained from this competition to improve ourself and teach our junior.

 # **Part 2: MECHANICAL DESIGN**